Honda Odyssey years to avoid — most common problems

 Finally, not even the fifth generation of the Odyssey could go without some issues, and these mostly included the braking system faults.
 It’s a serious problem that caused warped discs and damaged calipers, and even the problem of air in the brake lines could cause serious driving safety reductions.

 Fortunately, not everything looks so dark when it comes to the Honda Odyssey model years.
 While there were some pretty bad model years, things started looking better with the fourth and fifth generations.
-Overall, these are the best model years of the Honda Odyssey so far:
+So, are you still wondering what are the best Honda Odyssey years to buy?

 By 2007, most of the airbag-related issues were sorted out and the few problems that remained are minor transmission problems and engine piston issues.
 Eventually, these were sorted out completely for the later model years of the fourth generation, making the 2014 and later model years perfectly safe.